Tania Long: Early career

-London
+During World War II

-However, in late September 1939, Tania was transferred to London where a shortage of staff had developed due to the illness of the bureau chief, Ralph Barnes.
+However, in late September 1939, Tania was transferred to London, where a shortage of staff had developed due to the illness of the bureau chief, Ralph Barnes.
 It was supposed to be a temporary position but became permanent.
+In late 1939, Tania, by then divorced, met her future husband, Raymond Daniell, London correspondent for The New York Times.
+Before meeting Tania, Ray had considered newspaper work in London "a man's job", but he wrote later that "she provided us with as much competition as any man in London."
+In September 1940, Tania covered the bombing of London, among other things.

-By early 1940, it became evident that Hitler would invade the Low Countries and France, and Tania got her family out of France to Ireland, safe from possible bombing attacks.
-At that time, all American civilians were ordered out of the European war zone by the United States government which then sent three ships to Ireland to pick them up, taking Tania's son and mother to the United States.
+By early 1940, it became evident that Hitler would invade the Low Countries and France, and Tania got her family out of France to Ireland.
+At that time, all American civilians were ordered out of the European war zone by the United States government, which then sent three ships to Ireland to pick them up, taking Tania's son and mother to the United States.

-Soon after arriving in London in late 1939, Tania, by then divorced, met her future husband, Raymond Daniell, London correspondent for The New York Times.
-Before meeting Tania, Ray "had considered newspaper work in London, a man's job"; but, he wrote later, she "provided us with as much competition as any man in London."

-In September 1940, Tania covered the bombing of London among other things.

-In February 1941, an article appeared in the New York Herald-Tribune: "The 19th annual Front Page Ball of the New York Newspaper Women's Club was held last night [at] the Waldorf-Astoria Hotel.
-Mrs. Franklin D. Roosevelt, a wife of the President, was the special guest of honor.
+In February 1941, an article appeared in the New York Herald Tribune: "The 19th annual Front Page Ball of the New York Newspaper Women's Club was held last night [at] the Waldorf-Astoria Hotel.
+Mrs. Franklin D. Roosevelt, the wife of the President, was the special guest of honor.
 The highlight of the evening was the presentation of two awards [...] by Mrs. Roosevelt for outstanding work by New York City newspaper women during 1940.
 The prize winners in the contest sponsored by the club were Miss Tania Long, war correspondent of the New York Herald-Tribune, and Miss Kay Thomas [...] of The New York Sun."